 7-Eleven outlet are located around Bangkok, usually at the entrance of sois coming off main roads.
 This 7-Eleven is located in soi 23, Sukhumvit Road.

 Hypermarkets, offering cheaper goods, sometimes in bulk, and also cheap clothes and other necessities can be found from Sukhumvit when taking the subway.
-Closeby are Tesco-Lotus, located at Rama 9 station, and Big C (and also a Robinson Department Store) located at the next station, at Thailand Cultural Center.
-Tesco-Lotus is adjacent to Fortune IT Town, so you can browse through hardware and software available in Bangkok at the same location.
+Closeby is Lotus's, located at Rama 9 MRT station, and Big C located at the next station, at Thailand Cultural Center.
+Lotus's is adjacent to Fortune IT Town, so you can browse through computer hardware and software available in Bangkok at the same location.